Every Apache project or podling has a website hosted at apache.org

 http://project.apache.org

 .
-The project team can use any site build mechanism it wants as long as the above requirements are met.https://project.apache.org
+The project team can use any site build mechanism it wants as long as the above requirements are met. - pypubsub automatically serves the static contents of a designated Git repository as the website for a project.
+Git-based websites are typically maintained in a repository branch to be published as

 The build output from your job when you compile your site is available from either Buildbot or Jenkins, depending on which you use.